lytedev/wrek-cms/README.markdown

 ### Note: This project is not complete or functional!
+Nor is it meant to function for every individual once complete.
+This code is simply free to those who would want to use and modify it to fit their needs.

 # LyteDev CMS